How to Roast Squash and Pumpkins

 - Add 1 tbsp butter and 1 tbsp brown sugar into the centre of each half of squash.

-- Cover each squash side in tin foil.
+- Cover each squash side in aluminum foil.

 - Bake for 1-2 hours.
-Some take longer than others, depending on the density of the squash.
-Just check them at the 1 hour mark, to see if the flesh is soft and scrape-able and looks nice and roasted.
+Some take longer than others depending on the density of the squash.
+Check them at the 1 hour mark to see if the flesh is soft and easy to scrape.
+You may need to add more water to the bottom of the dish.

-- After roasting, scrape the roasted squash from the skin, then puree it with the butter and sugar.
+- After roasting, scrape the roasted squash from the skin, then purée it along with the butter and sugar.

 Simple.
 Delicious.
 Nutritious.